 What are the possible side effects of ISTODAX?

 ISTODAX may cause serious side effects, including:

-- Low blood cell counts: Your doctor will regularly do blood tests to check your blood counts.
+- Low blood cell counts: Your healthcare provider will regularly do blood tests to check your blood counts.

-- Low platelets: can cause unusual bleeding, or bruising under the skin.
-Talk to your doctor right away if this happens.
+- Low platelets: can cause unusual bleeding or bruising under the skin.
+Talk to your healthcare provider right away if this happens.

 - Low red blood cells: may make you feel tired and you may get tired easily.
-You may look pale, and feel short of breath.
-Tell your doctor if you have these symptoms.
+You may look pale and feel short of breath.
+Tell your healthcare provider if you have these symptoms.